ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/tutorials/full-stack-web-components.md

 # Full Stack Web Components

-This guide will walk through some of the patterns demonstrated in our Vercel adapter repo, in which we server render a web component on the server through a "fragments" API with WCC generating HTML, while also re-using that same custom elements definition on the client so we can use it for interactivity too.
-All through the power of web standards. 💯
+This guide will walk through an application in which we server render Web Component through a "fragments" API with WCC generating the HTML, while also re-using that same custom elements definition on the client so we can re-use it for interactivity too.
+All through the power of web standards! 💯

 ![full-stack-web-components](/assets/guides/full-stack-web-components.webp)